timescale/timescaledb/README.md

 ### Installation

+Installation options are:

-[Timescale Cloud](https://tsdb.co/GitHubTimescale), a fully-managed TimescaleDB in the cloud, is available via a free trial.
+- **[Timescale Cloud](https://tsdb.co/GitHubTimescale)**: a fully-managed TimescaleDB in the cloud, is available via a free trial.
 Create a PostgreSQL database in the cloud with TimescaleDB pre-installed so you can power your application with TimescaleDB without the management overhead.

-TimescaleDB is also available pre-packaged for several platforms such as Linux, Windows, MacOS, Docker, and Kubernetes.
+- **Platform packages**: TimescaleDB is also available pre-packaged for several platforms such as Linux, Windows, MacOS, Docker, and Kubernetes.
 For more information, see [Install TimescaleDB](https://docs.timescale.com/self-hosted/latest/install/).

-To build from source, see [Building from source](https://github.com/timescale/timescaledb/blob/main/docs/BuildSource.md).
+- **Build from source**: see [Building from source](https://github.com/timescale/timescaledb/blob/main/docs/BuildSource.md).

+  PostgreSQL 17.1 [introduced a breaking change][postgres-breaking-change] that is incompatible with TimescaleDB.
+When you build from source, best practice is to build with PostgreSQL 17.2 and higher.
+Do not build against PostgreSQL 17.1.
+  Users of  [Timescale Cloud](https://console.cloud.timescale.com/) and Platform packages are unaffected

 ## Resources